ibm-cloud-docs/cephaas/getting-started-fusionaas.md

 {: #combined-billing}

 You can select both Compute and Storage options to create a complete on-premises cloud platform:
-- Deploy containerized applications on managed OpenShift clusters
+- Deploy containerized applications on managed Red Hat OpenShift clusters
 - Consume high-performance or capacity storage as needed
 - Benefit from integrated management and unified billing
 - Scale compute and storage independently based on workload demands